Functional proteomics

 and molecular pharmacology of childhood and developmental cancers

-Genomic plasticity and somatic DNA transposases and nucleases in developmental cancers
+Genomic plasticity and developmental mutators in young-onset cancers

 Half of the human genome originates from mobile DNA elements, or transposons, but their contributions to human disease and physiology remain largely unexplored. (more…)